Billy Connolly mural under threat by Glasgow student housing

 Developers say it is not possible to save the 50-foot painting on the end of a building on Osbourne Street.

-The mural, based on a painting by John Byre, is one of three installed in 2017 as a 75th birthday tribute to Connelly.
+The mural, from a painting by artist John Byrne, is one of three installed in 2017 as a 75th birthday tribute.

 Glasgow City Council, which is considering the plans, said the mural was only intended to be temporary.